TakaGoto/OC_ttt/README.md

 - `bin/playGame`

-# to compile console ttt
+# to compile console ttt from root

 - `bin/compile_console_ttt.sh`
+- `bin/playGame` from root to play